rtheo/CAdynamics/README.md

 programmable analog computer one must also consult the basis of computing automata to filter out those cases that are more<br>
 amenable to a direct transcription.
 One should recall that there are equivalent
 <a href="https://en.wikipedia.org/wiki/Turing_completeness">Turing complete</a> systems known as <br>
 <a href="https://en.wikipedia.org/wiki/Semi-Thue_system">String Rewriting Automata</a>.
-There are also classes of programming<br>
+There are also classes of programming
-languages that are equivalent to non-Von Neumann architectures as for instance the
+languages that are equivalent to non-Von Neumann<br> architectures as for instance the <a href="https://en.wikipedia.org/wiki/Lisp_machine">LISP machine</a><br>.
-<a href="https://en.wikipedia.org/wiki/Lisp_machine">LISP computer</a><br>
+Even <a href="https://en.wikipedia.org/wiki/Multi-agent_system">Multi-Agent Systems</a> or Reaction-Diffusion Systems<br>
+have been proven to be Turing complete with certain implications for biological systems as well.
+Hence, the repertoire one<br>
+now has to choose from is sufficient to consider the advance of programmable analog machines as a future possibility.<br>

 Performing a musical encoding requires a slight alteration in the inter-frequency spacing.
 One just starts from the lowest<br>
 octave considering a superposition like a sequence of notes ABCDEFGABCDEFG... acorss increasing frequency octaves<br>